-- the location of existing mine excavations - the location and extent of excavations, tailings retention systems, overburden stockpiles and waste rock and ore stockpiles associated with the expanded project - key environmental and aboriginal heritage sites recorded within the SML unless culturally inappropriate - the area disturbed at each major stage of the project.
+- ∉ the location of existing mine excavations - ≰ key environmental and aboriginal heritage sites recorded within the SML unless culturally inappropriate - ∉ the area disturbed at each major stage of the project.

 PROCESSING PLANT

 The capacity of the plant and equipment is to be described, together with the chemicals to be used and stored.
 The existing and proposed processing plant site is to be illustrated on appropriately scaled plans.
 Any proposed processing of non-mine site materials should be discussed.
 The criteria for selecting the plant site for the expanded operation is to be described and the rationale for the preferred option explained.
 Integration of the existing and newly proposed plants is to be discussed, indicating major components associated with the expansion, together with timeframes of proposed decommissioning.
 Significant changes from currently used processes are to be clearly identified and described.